 Additionally, an individual cannot get a commutation if they were impeached as a government official.

-Commutation becomes more complicated if an individual has been convicted of two or more felonies.
-These individuals can still get a commutation in certain cases.
-However, the governor must get the approval of the California Supreme Court first.
-This approval requires a majority of the judges to be in agreement.
+Commutations of sentences become more complicated if you have two or more felony convictions.
+You can still get a commutation in certain cases.
+However, the governor must first obtain approval from the California Supreme Court.

 Requesting a Commutation of Sentence in California

-Applicants must include certain information in their request for commutation of sentence.
+You must include certain information in your request for a commutation of sentence.
 For instance, be prepared to provide the governor with information about:

 - Any convictions you want to be commuted